ihgalis/pihole_collection/README.md

 # pihole_collection
 Feeds to use in your pihole blocking collection.
+I am concentrating on malware, like command & control servers and phishing domains.

 # DNS Check
 In case you want to check domain lists by yourself.
 Have a look here: